 Field-hunting tip

-Look in borate deposits in sedimentary basins country — that is the host setting where gowerite typically forms.
+Look in borate deposits in sedimentary basins country, the host setting where gowerite typically forms.
 If you start seeing colemanite, ulexite, howlite in float, you are in the right ground.
 Field specimens usually show a bladed crystals, radial aggregates, spherulitic habit, so train your eye for that shape before scanning the outcrop.